NVIDIA/TensorRT/samples/python/detectron2/README.md

 )
 ```

 Export script takes `--sample-image` as one of the arguments.
 Such image is used to adjust input dimensions and dimensions of tensors for the rest of the network.
-This sample image has to be any image of 1344x1344 dimensions, contents of the image do not matter.
+This sample image has to be an image of 1344x1344 dimensions, which contains at least one detectable by model object.
+My recommendation is to upsample one of COCO dataset images to 1344x1344.
 Sample command:

 ```
 python detectron2/tools/deploy/export_model.py \